St. Olaf College: Cross country

 The Great Karhu Shoe Race is an annual rivalry between the cross country teams of Carleton and St. Olaf College.
 The race was founded in 1972 when Carleton Coach Bill Huyck was in search of a new championship course for the Midwest Conference Meet.
 St. Olaf coach Bill Thornton agreed to a competition between the runners on each team who were not on the varsity top 7.
 The varsity athletes were still racing later in the season.
 The trophy for the 1972 race was a pair of Karhu Shoes worth $10.
 These shoes have remained the trophy to this day.

 Several traditions exist between the St. Olaf and Carleton runners at the race.
 As the race typically falls near Halloween, many of the runners will often don costumes.
 The runners for the St. Olaf men use safety pins to attach gummy bears to their shorts, which the Carleton runners attempt to rip off.

 Volleyball

-The Battle for the Bell is the annual volleyball rivalry match between St. Olaf and Carleton.
-The traveling trophy, which goes to the winner of the match, is a cow bell with a wooden handle attached to the closed end.
+The Battle for the Bell is an annual volleyball rivalry match between St. Olaf and Carleton.
+The traveling trophy, which goes to the winner of the match, is a cowbell with a wooden handle attached to the closed end.